princeraju/compare_images/README.md

 where the variable $scale will get the result in 100.

-This code uses the algorithm from http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html
+This code uses the algorithm from <a href="http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html" target="_blank">http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html</a>